kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 vagrant ssh minion-3
 ```

-To view the service status and/or logs on the kubernetes-master:
+To view the service status and/or logs on the lmktfy-master:
 ```
 vagrant ssh master
-[vagrant@kubernetes-master ~] $ sudo systemctl status kube-apiserver
+[vagrant@lmktfy-master ~] $ sudo systemctl status lmktfy-apiserver
-[vagrant@kubernetes-master ~] $ sudo journalctl -r -u kube-apiserver
+[vagrant@lmktfy-master ~] $ sudo journalctl -r -u lmktfy-apiserver

-[vagrant@kubernetes-master ~] $ sudo systemctl status kube-controller-manager
+[vagrant@lmktfy-master ~] $ sudo systemctl status lmktfy-controller-manager
-[vagrant@kubernetes-master ~] $ sudo journalctl -r -u kube-controller-manager
+[vagrant@lmktfy-master ~] $ sudo journalctl -r -u lmktfy-controller-manager

-[vagrant@kubernetes-master ~] $ sudo systemctl status etcd
+[vagrant@lmktfy-master ~] $ sudo systemctl status etcd
-[vagrant@kubernetes-master ~] $ sudo systemctl status nginx
+[vagrant@lmktfy-master ~] $ sudo systemctl status nginx
 ```

-To view the services on any of the kubernetes-minion(s):
+To view the services on any of the lmktfy-minion(s):
 ```
 vagrant ssh minion-1
-[vagrant@kubernetes-minion-1] $ sudo systemctl status docker
+[vagrant@lmktfy-minion-1] $ sudo systemctl status docker
-[vagrant@kubernetes-minion-1] $ sudo journalctl -r -u docker [vagrant@kubernetes-minion-1] $ sudo systemctl status kubelet
+[vagrant@lmktfy-minion-1] $ sudo journalctl -r -u docker [vagrant@lmktfy-minion-1] $ sudo systemctl status lmktfylet
-[vagrant@kubernetes-minion-1] $ sudo journalctl -r -u kubelet
+[vagrant@lmktfy-minion-1] $ sudo journalctl -r -u lmktfylet
 ```

-### Interacting with your Kubernetes cluster with Vagrant.
+### Interacting with your LMKTFY cluster with Vagrant.

-With your Kubernetes cluster up, you can manage the nodes in your cluster with the regular Vagrant commands.
+With your LMKTFY cluster up, you can manage the nodes in your cluster with the regular Vagrant commands.

-To push updates to new Kubernetes code after making source changes:
+To push updates to new LMKTFY code after making source changes:
 ```
-cluster/kube-push.sh
+cluster/lmktfy-push.sh
 ```

 To stop and then restart the cluster:
 ```
 vagrant halt
-cluster/kube-up.sh
+cluster/lmktfy-up.sh
 ```

 To destroy the cluster: